svetlin-ffw/yo-drupal-theme-generator2/README.md

 This is a fork of the [Koality D8 Theme Generator](https://github.com/CodeKoalas/koality-drupal-theme-generator) which is a fork of [Media Current D8 Theme Generator](https://github.com/mediacurrent/theme_generator_8).

 At this point most all code and features are thanks to all the hard work they have done.
-The main differences between Koality D8 Theme Generator and Media Current D8 Theme Generator at this point are the following features:
+The main differences between **Koality D8 Theme Generator and Media Current D8 Theme Generator** at this point are the following features:

 * Auto add component libraries to the theme's library definition list which saves some key strokes
-* Added the [Koality Flexbox Grid](https://github.com/fabean/flexbox-grid) as an install option

-Yeoman D8 Theme Generator differences:
+**Yeoman D8 Theme Generator differences:**
 * Added a generator for theme components in the template folder.
 * Changed path of the regular components (`components` instead of `src/components`).
 Might be changed again later.